Sazid60/Luxoria-Real-Estate/README.md

 - **Update Profile Page:** When Logged in user can update Name & Photo URL information.(Private Route)
 - **Property Details Page:** Clicking "View Property" of property card redirects to details  if logged in; else, to login. after login navigates to desired page.

+**Warning** : If you Login with google, No password is set.
+So if you try to login manually using the same email, and password it will show error, since password is not set and no option is given for password setting.

 ### NPM Packages Used: